avatar-kaleb/kalebmckelvey-site/blog/are-you-really-open-minded-a-refresher-on-finding-the-best-solutions-to-problems.md

 For development teams, this means just because you've always followed a specific style or used a specific library that you WON'T change even if it makes sense to do so.
 React is an awesome library and I see so many benefits to using it, but what if that changes?
 Are you so far into the React ideology of web dev that you won't change?

 Think about all of those who strongly argued for spaces versus tabs.
 They [committed](https://www.mentalmodeldictionary.com/mental-model/commitmentAndConsistency) to it.
 Then, a member of the team joins who need more accessibility during development - lo and behold tabs it is!

 How much easier is it to change if you haven't argued and committed to spaces as the only way to go?
 So much easier!
 Why?
 Because now you don't have to admit being wrong or admit to having to change.
 Instead, you list out why spaces make sense but one must always be open to changing their stances on issues as new evidence or strong reasons warrant it.

 #### Step 2: Decide

-Once step one has been completed and your data is as compiled as a Java program;  the time to make a decision has arrived.
+Once you have completed step one (gather info) and your data is as compiled as a Java program;  the time to make a decision has arrived.
 I believe that one of the best ways to base decisions requires having guiding objectives or goals to base it on.

 For example, a software team wants to have quality code standards right?
 But what does that actually mean to that team?
 Is it readability they find most important?
 Is it bundle size and performance?
 Is it both?